-MoH: 7,000 diagnosed with mental illness - The Scoop
+MoH: 7,000 people living with mental illness - The Scoop

 People with bipolar disorder can experience extreme mood swings that interfere with their daily life, while depression is one of the most common mental illnesses in Brunei.

-The number of mental disorder cases account for 1.5 percent of the Brunei population.
+The number of people suffering from mental health issues account for 1.5 percent of the Brunei population.

 In his message to commemorate World Mental Health Day 2020, the health minister said the COVID-19 pandemic has further heightened levels of anxiety, depression and social isolation.